kenshiroSenpai/SurvivalZombie-Java/README.md

 If you want to play, you need change the user and password with you user and password of you MySQL.
 The file that contain the connection is Connect.java.

+You need **NetBeans** to run the game and execute the script juegoSurvivalZombie.sql to have the db.
 ## Author
 [Github KenshiroSenpai](https://github.com/kenshiroSenpai)